EasonChen-tech/hello-world/README.md

 # hello-world
-This is my first traval in Github
+This is my first travel in Github